History of the New York Mets

 The history of the New York Mets began in 1962 when the team was introduced as part of the National League (and MLB)'s first expansion of the 20th century.
-The team's history includes two World Series championships and five National League pennants.
+The team has won two World Series championships and five National League pennants in their history.
+The current owner of the team is Steve Cohen, the team president is David Stearns and the team's manager is Carlos Mendoza.

 Franchise history

 Founding of the Mets

-In 1957, the Brooklyn Dodgers and New York Giants relocated from New York to California, leaving the largest city in the United States with no National League franchise (and only one team overall, the American League's Yankees).
-Two years later, on July 27, 1959, attorney William Shea announced the formation of a third major baseball league, the Continental League.
-He tried to get several existing clubs to move, including the Philadelphia Phillies and the Cincinnati Reds, but no National League club was interested.
+In 1957, the Brooklyn Dodgers and New York Giants relocated from New York to Los Angeles and San Francisco, California, respectively, leaving the largest city in the United States with no National League franchise (and only one team overall, the American League's New York Yankees).

+Two years later, on July 27, 1959, New York based attorney William Shea announced the formation of a third major baseball league, the Continental League.
+Shea tried to get several existing National League clubs to move, including the Philadelphia Phillies and the Cincinnati Reds, but no club was interested in doing so.

-One of the Continental League's five charter members was a team in New York City.
-Majority interest was held by Joan Whitney Payson and Charles Shipman Payson, former minority owners of the Giants.
-The second largest stake was held by George Herbert Walker, Jr. (uncle of the future President George H. W. Bush), who served as vice president and treasurer until 1977.
+One of the Continental League's five charter members was to be a team in New York City.
+Majority interest in the club was held by Joan Whitney Payson and Charles Shipman Payson, former minority owners of the Giants.
+The second largest stake in the club was held by George Herbert Walker, Jr. (uncle of the future President George H. W. Bush), who served as the vice president and treasurer until 1977.
 Former Giants director M. Donald Grant became chairman of the board.
-Grant had represented the Paysons' interests on the Giants' board; as such, he had been the only board member to oppose the team's move west.
+Grant had represented the Paysons' interests on the Giants' board; and had been the only board member to oppose the team's move west.

-The two existing leagues, which had considerably more autonomy at the time, responded with plans to add four new teams, two in each league.
-One of the new National League teams was to be in New York.
-The NL offered this new franchise to the CL's New York group, provided that they commit to building a new park.
-Shea told New York Mayor Robert F. Wagner, Jr. that he had to personally cable all of the National League team owners and guarantee that the city would build a new facility.
+The National and American League, each of which had considerably more autonomy at the time, responded with plans to add four new teams, two in each league.
+One of the new National League teams was to be placed in New York.
+The National League offered this new franchise to the Continental League's New York group, provided that they commit to building a new ballpark.
+Shea told New York City Mayor Robert F. Wagner, Jr. that he had to personally cable all of the National League team owners and guarantee that the city would build a new facility.